Marc95/saxon-marklogic-ext/README.md

 # saxon-marklogic-ext

-This is an extension function for Saxon allowing XQueries to be sent to MarkLogic Server.
+Extension functions for Saxon allowing XQueries to be sent to MarkLogic Server.

-The extension may be registered:
+The extensions may be registered:
-* through <tt>configuration.registerExtensionFunction(new MarkLogicQuery());</tt>
+* in a Java program, by calling Saxon method <tt>registerExtensionFunction()</tt> and supplying the extension classes - for instance: <tt>configuration.registerExtensionFunction(new MarkLogicQuery());</tt>
-* via Saxon Configuration file (<a href=http://www.saxonica.com/documentation9.7/index.html#!configuration/configuration-file>Saxon documentation</a>).
+* through a Saxon Configuration file (<a href=http://www.saxonica.com/documentation9.7/index.html#!configuration/configuration-file>Saxon documentation</a>).

-It is also a <a href=https://github.com/cmarchand/gaulois-pipe>gaulois-pipe</a> service.
-It just has to be in the classpath to be used with gaulois-pipe.
+They are also <a href=https://github.com/cmarchand/gaulois-pipe>gaulois-pipe</a> services.
+The jar just has to be in the classpath for the functions to be used with gaulois-pipe.

-Usage:
+## Usage

+### Send the XQuery as a string

+Java class: <tt>fr.askjadev.xml.extfunctions.marklogic.MarkLogicQuery</tt>

-<pre>declare namespace els-ext = 'fr:askjadev:xml:extfunctions';
+<pre>declare namespace mkl-ext = 'fr:askjadev:xml:extfunctions';
 mkl-ext:marklogic-query(
   "for $i in 1 to 10 return&lt;test&gt;{$i}&lt;/test&gt;",
   &lt;marklogic&gt;&lt;server&gt;host&lt;/server&gt;&lt;port&gt;8999&lt;/port&gt;&lt;user&gt;user&lt;/user&gt;&lt;password&gt;password&lt;/password&gt;&lt;/marklogic&gt;